MODFLOW: MODFLOW 6

+MODFLOW-OWHM Version 2

+The MODFLOW One-Water Hydrologic Flow Model version 2 (MF-OWHM) is a major rewrite of MF-OWHM1 released in 2020.
+MF-OWHM is a MODFLOW-2005 based integrated hydrologic model designed for the analysis of conjunctive-use management.
+The term “integrated” refers to the tight coupling of groundwater flow, surface-water flow, landscape processes, aquifer compaction and subsidence, reservoir operations, and conduit (karst) flow.
+This fusion results in a simulation software capable of addressing water-use and sustainability problems, including conjunctive-use, water-management, water-food-security, and climate-crop-water scenarios.

+As a second core version of MODFLOW-2005, MF-OWHM maintains backward compatibility with existing MODFLOW-2005 versions.
+Existing models developed using MODFLOW-2005, MODFLOW-NWT, MODFLOW-SWI, MODFLOW-SWR, MODFLOW-LGR, and MODFLOW-CFP can also be simulated using MF-OWHM.
+The Farm Process (FMP) is part of MF-OWHM but is the only component that does not maintain input backward compatibility with past releases (see the FMP_Template for new input structure).
+MF-OWHM also includes a Surface Water Operations Module (SWO) with a Fortran-like scripting language, Slang, that can specify dynamic reservoir and stream operations.
+A current major application of MF-OWHM, developed by the USGS, is the California Central Valley (CVHM2).

+The current USGS Approved Software version is 2.3.0 released on January 15, 2024, and current preliminary-beta release of 2.3.1b-4 released on February 27, 2025.

 Packages

 The names in this table are the labels used to turn MODFLOW capabilities on and off via a key input file.
 Most capabilities have many alternatives or can be omitted, but the ones related to the BASIC Package are always required.
 Many of the capabilities introduced are supported in later versions, though the grid change enabled with MODFLOW-USG and MODFLOW 6 meant that such backward compatibility was rather selective.

 Graphical user interfaces

 There are several graphical interfaces to MODFLOW, which often include the compiled MODFLOW code with modifications.
 These programs aid the input of data for creating MODFLOW models.

 Non-commercial interfaces

 Non-commercial MODFLOW versions are free, however, their licensing usually limit the use to non-profit educational or research purposes.